 Over the last few decades, the pavilion has suffered significant neglect resulting in a deteriorating, vandalized, and underutilized public space.
 In July 2016, concerned community members rallied to save The Oculus from renovation plans that included partial-demolition.
 It was named a “Building at Risk” by ACO Toronto, and a successful online petition was launched.
 Since then, those plans were halted and instead City of Toronto’s Heritage Planning retained architecture firm Brown+Storey to prepare a South Humber Park Pavilion Heritage Evaluation Report.

-While we wait for the restoration to start in Spring 2021, a new temporary public art installation called Brighter Days Ahead was revealed October 2020.
-Designed by Giaimo, the art installation covers the pavilion in rays of yellow, protecting the structure throughout the winter while symbolizing the spaces vibrant and radiating future.
+Originally scheduled for 2020, the project was delayed due to COVID-19.
+While waiting for the restoration to start in Spring 2021, a new temporary public art installation called Brighter Days Ahead was revealed October 2020.
+Designed by Giaimo, the art installation covered the pavilion in rays of yellow, protecting the structure throughout the winter while symbolizing the spaces vibrant and radiating future.

 Given the sculptural quality of the structure, the pavilion has unique acoustic qualities that create an outdoor echo effect when one enters the centre of the space, and as such there is exciting potential for music and performances to occur within the space.